-tion, and that's good news as far as we're concerned."

-Under the company's Plan of Reorganization, \$70 million of existing debt will be exchanged into two term load of \$60 million and \$10 mil-lion, plus an additional \$2 mil-lion credit revolver.
-In addi-tion, the first-lien lenders, led by GE Capital, will be entitled lion credit revolves.
-In acaution, the first-lien lenders, led
+"Nothing changes at our newspaper," said Joshua Byers, publisher of The Times.
+"Our newsroom is working, we're running our presses on schedule, and we're moving newspapers out to readers as usual.
+Advertising contracts remain in effect, so no one will miss the weekly specials.
+The only thing that will change is that our parent company will have a better financial foundation, and that's good news as far as we're concerned."
+Under the company's Plan of Reorganization, \$70 million of existing debt will be exchanged into two term loans of \$60 million and \$10 million, plus an additional \$2 million credit revolver.
+In addition, the first-lien lenders, led by GE Capital, will be entitled to about 90% of the equity in the reorganized company.
+Holders of second-lien claims will receive no distribution if they reject the Plan.
+The Plan also calls for all general, unsecured claims, such as suppliers, to be paid in full at the end Bush acknowledged the thousands of advertisers and subscribers who work with Heartland's newspapers.
+"Our readers and advertisers are our lifeblood," he said.

-by GE Capital, will be entitled

-to about 90% of the equity in

-the reorganized company.

-We consider the company of the company

-will execute no distribution if

-they reject the Plan.
-The Plan

-also calls for all general, unsecured claims, such as suppliers, to be paid in full at the end

-of the process in early spring.

-Bush acknowledged the

-thousands of advertisers and

-subscribers who work with

-Heartland's newspapers.
-"Our

-readers and advertisers are our

-lifeblood," he said.
 "We appreciate their support every day.
+We won't disappoint them."
 Heartland employs more than 530 full-time and more than 230 part-time employees.
 Approximately 15 people work at The Times.
 Bush credited the company's employees "who have worked so hard to provide newspapers that meet the needs of their reading audiences.
-We can take pride in consistently offering the best in news, advertising and enterorder online: www.imctv.com
+We can take pride in consistently offering the best in news, advertising and enterreliable Home Phone Provider?

 Witness what Inter Mountian Cable can offer you!
+SERVICE INCLUDES:

-Digital Phone Service Unlimited Local Calling Unlimited Long Distance Keep your same phone number FREE installation FREE Voice-to-Email 14 Calling Features
+Digital Phone Service

+Unlimited Local Calling

+Unlimited Long Distance

+Keep your same phone number

+FREE installation

+FREE Voice-to-Email

+14 Calling Features

+PER MONTH

+1.800.635.7052 order online: www.imctv.com

 WEBB MEDICAL GROUP AFTER HOURS CLINIC

+Friday5:00 p.m.-8:00 p.m.
+Saturday1:00 p.m.-6:00 p.m.
+Sunday1:00 p.m.-6:00 p.m.

 Staffed by local Nurse Practitioner GLENNIS SLONE-LITTLE

 Walk-ins Welcome • Appts.
+Available

+After hours clinic will be closed last

-Available After hours clinic will be closed last weekend of every month.
+After hours clinic will be closed las weekend of every month.

+606-874-0009

-606-874-0009 93 Pickett Lane, Prestonsburg, Ky.
+93 Pickett Lane, Prestonsburg, Ky.

 The Floyd County Animal Shelter PET OF THE WEEK

+This week's celebrity is

+SISTER KATHLEEN

+WEIGAND.

-This week but Sister KATHLEEN WEIGAND.
-Sister Kathleen runs the food pantry and provides other services to low income folks at the St. VINCENT MISSION in the big city of David, ky.
-Sister Kathleen is holding "COUSIN VINNY."
-THE BOUNCING BEAGLE. his week's celebrity is SISTER KATHLEEN ousin Vinny is a sek-old male beagle
+Sister Kathleen runs the food pantry and provides other services to low income folks at the ST.

+VINCENT MISSION in the big city of David, Ky.

+Sister Kathleen is holding

+"GOUSIN VINNY," THE BOUNCING BEAGLE.

+Cousin Vinny is a tenweek-old male beagle.

-The Floyd County Animal Shelter is located at Sally Stephens Branch in West Prestonsburg Phone 886-3189
+The Floyd County Animal Shelter is located at Sally Stephens Branch in West Prestonsburg

+Phone 886-3189

+Handbook, Pueblo, Ph